AutumnSama27/Sarcasm-Detector-Model-Comparison/README.md

 This project was developed and tested on: Python 3.11

-This project uses Local Runtime through jupiter notebook
+This project uses Local Runtime through jupyter notebook

 The required libraries are : transformers datasets